kizuyoko/yoko-portfolio/README.md

 # Welcome to My Portfolio!

 Hi!
-This is Yoko, Frontend Developer.
-Take a look at my recent work.
+This is Yoko, a Frontend Developer.

+This portfolio is currently being rebuilt from scratch to reflect my recent growth in modern frontend technologies such as React, Next.js, and TypeScript.
+You can still view my previous portfolio [here](https://portfolioyoko.vercel.app) to see how far I’ve come.

+Feel free to explore my updated work — and check back soon for further improvements!

 ## Screenshot